 Most cruise lines serve several destinations.
 Major cruise lines will have ships in the Caribbean, Alaska, Europe, and other cruising destinations around the world.
 Even in the same region—like western Caribbean—itineraries vary, so make sure your preferred stops (ports of call) are included.

 Also, departure ports may be a big factor.
-Even for Caribbean cruises, you can choose to depart from Ft.
+Even for Caribbean cruises, you can choose to sail from Ft.
 Lauderdale, Tampa, Mobile Alabama, and other ports.

 3. Ship